anodyne/docs/seamless-substitution.md

+---
-# Seamless Substitution
+title: Seamless substitution
+description: Learn about how you can tell Nova to use a different version of a file instead of what's in the Nova core.
+layout: docs
+---

-Learn about how you can tell Nova to use a different version of a file instead of what's in the Nova core.
+Learn about how you can tell Nova to use a different version of a file instead of what's in the Nova core. {% .lead %}

 ---